MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/speech-recognition.md

 ## Recognize speech input

 A *constraint* defines the words and phrases (vocabulary) that an app recognizes in speech input.
-Constraints are at the core of speech recognition and give your app greater over the accuracy of speech recognition.
+Constraints are at the core of speech recognition and give your app greater control over the accuracy of speech recognition.

 You can use the following types of constraints for recognizing speech input.